Is the nursing informatics certification (NI-BC) worth it?

 Review course (optional, third-party)$150–$400

 Study time is typically 60–100 hours over 8–12 weeks for nurses with active informatics experience.
-Nurses without current informatics exposure should expect the higher end — and should probably work in informatics for a year before sitting for the exam.
+Nurses without current informatics exposure should expect the higher end – and, given the eligibility rules above, will need informatics practice hours before they can sit the exam at all.

 Salary premium: what the data shows

-If you’re an RN at $78,000 and you’re wondering whether the certification will get you to $110,000, the honest answer is: not by itself.
-Moving into informatics gets you there.
-The certification may give you a modest edge in the hiring decision or a stronger case in a salary negotiation once you’re in the role.
+If you’re an RN wondering whether the certification alone will move you to a six-figure informatics salary, the honest answer is that it won’t.
+Moving into informatics work is what changes your earnings.
+The certification may give you a modest edge in a hiring decision or a stronger case in a salary negotiation once you are already in the role.

 Career paths the certification supports

-The RN-BC in Informatics Nursing is most relevant as a credential for:
+The NI-BC in Informatics Nursing is most relevant as a credential for:

 RoleHow the credential helps